-Visit the Federal Reserve Bank of Kansas City’s Money Museum; a billion-dollar experience!
-Free and open to the public, visitors can view how the Bank processes millions of dollars in currency each day, lift a gold bar worth nearly $400,000 and enjoy fun, interactive exhibits while learning about the U.S. economy.
-Visitors can enjoy a 450-piece collection of coins minted under each U.S. President, on loan from the Harry S. Truman Presidential Library and Museum.
+Welcome to the Federal Reserve Bank of Kansas City’s Money Museum; a billion-dollar experience!
+See how the Bank processes millions of dollars in currency each day, lift a real gold bar, view the historic Harry S. Truman coin collection and enjoy fun, interactive exhibits while learning about the U.S. economy.
+Explore a variety of digital exhibits and activities here on our website.

-Monday - Friday, 9:30 a.m. to 4:00 p.m. (closed on Bank holidays)
+Monday - Friday, 9:30 a.m. to 4:00 p.m.

 Location: Federal Reserve Bank of Kansas City